tlourey/tlourey.github.io/pages/powershell-tips.md

 * Modules installed in the CurrentUser scope are stored in `$HOME\Documents\WindowsPowerShell\Modules`.
 * Modules installed in the AllUsers scope are stored in `$env:ProgramFiles\WindowsPowerShell\Modules`.
 * Modules that ship with Windows PowerShell stored in `$PSHOME\Modules`, which is `$env:SystemRoot\System32\WindowsPowerShell\1.0\Modules`.
 * `$HOME\OneDrive - Contoso\Documents\WindowsPowerShell\Modules`: Windows PowerShell 5.1 Modules for current user but you have OneDrive known Office folder move on.
-There are some hiccups and a little pain with this but its managable.\
+There are some hiccups and a little pain with this but its manageable.\

 <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath?view=powershell-5.1>